Stationary solutions in the small-$c$ expansion of GR: Introduction

 \paragraph{}

 Using the ADM form of NLO Carroll gravity in four dimensions, we show that a Lense--Thirring geometry is a vacuum solution of NLO Carroll gravity.
-To our knowledge, this provides the first example of a rotating black-hole-like solution in Carrollian gravity.
-This geometry can also be obtained from the small-$c$ expansion of the Hartle--Thorne, Kerr, and Lense--Thirring geometries by suitable scalings of the parameters such as the mass $m$, gravitational constant $G$, and rotation parameter $J$.
+To our knowledge, this is the first nontrivial rotating stationary vacuum configuration identified in the full NLO small-$c$ theory.
+This geometry can also be obtained from the small-$c$ expansion of the Hartle--Thorne, Kerr, and Lense--Thirring geometries by suitable scalings of parameters such as the mass $m$, gravitational constant $G$, and rotation parameter $J$.
 Since the Hartle--Thorne and Lense--Thirring geometries are approximate slow-rotation exterior metrics rather than exact vacuum solution families of GR such as Kerr, this also shows that approximate relativistic backgrounds can still give rise to exact vacuum solutions of NLO/NNLO Carroll gravity after expansion.
-More generally, the solutions obtained in this work fall into two distinct regimes, namely strong- and weak-gravity branches, both at NLO and NNLO order.
+More generally, the solutions obtained in this work fall into two distinct regimes, namely the strong-gravity and weak-field branches, at both NLO and NNLO.
 In the strong-gravity branch, together with the Lense--Thirring solution at NLO, we obtain a slowly rotating C-metric solution.
-Next, at NNLO, we extend the NLO solutions with $J^3$ contributions for both Lense--Thirring and C-metric.
-Then, we consider the weak-gravity regime.
+At NNLO, we extend the NLO solutions with $J^3$ contributions for both the Lense--Thirring and C-metric geometries.
+We then consider the weak-field regime.
 In this case, apart from the trivial gravitomagnetic solutions at NLO, we obtain nontrivial rotating, quadrupolar, higher-multipole, and accelerating backgrounds around flat space, analogous to those appearing in weak-field nonrelativistic expansions, now in a Carrollian setting.
 In particular, the weak-field NNLO sector includes an exact Hartle--Thorne-type branch together with its extension to higher multipoles up to $\ell=4$.
 An important point is that the same Carrollian geometries can also be recovered by directly expanding the corresponding relativistic metrics with appropriate parameter scalings, and the two approaches agree.
 This opens up the possibility of background solutions in both nonrelativistic and Carrollian settings that do not originate directly from exact relativistic metrics.
 In particular, there may exist genuinely non-Lorentzian background solutions that cannot be obtained from the scaling or expansion of any relativistic spacetime metric.
 Likewise, there may exist exact solutions of Carrollian gravity even when the corresponding relativistic metric is not an exact solution of GR.
-We expect that the ADM form of Carroll gravity, and its extensions, will be useful for exploring further non-Lorentzian geometries in both strong- and weak-gravity regimes.
+We expect that the ADM form of Carroll gravity and its extensions will be useful for exploring further non-Lorentzian geometries in both the strong-gravity and weak-field regimes.